costela/nss-docker/README.md

 ### Memory consumption

 This version of the plugin is written in Go, which means an automatic significant increase in memory usage.
-A future version will probably be rewritten in pure C to avoid this.
+A future version may be rewritten in pure C to avoid this.